Michelin-Listed Local Restaurant Near Bang Pae Waterfall

 Po Taek Talay (Spicy Mixed Seafood Soup)

-Po Taek Talay is a hot and sour seafood soup with shrimp, squid, mussels, and fish.
-Flavoured with lemongrass, galangal, kaffir lime leaves, and chilli.
-Spicier and more herbal than Tom Yum.
+Po Taek Talay is a hot and sour seafood soup with shrimp, squid, mussels, and fish, flavoured with lemongrass, galangal, kaffir lime leaves, and chilli.
+It is spicier and more herbal than Tom Yum, and one of the most warming dishes on the menu.

 Koog Tod Kratiem Prik Thai (Garlic Pepper Prawns)

 Crispy prawns stir-fried with garlic and black pepper.
-Simple but good.
-Usually served with steamed rice.
+Simple but very well done, and usually served with steamed rice.
+A good choice if you want something straightforward alongside the more complex curries.

 Pla Tod Ta Krai (Crispy Fish with Lemongrass)